Phase-Dependence of Resonant and Antiresonant Two-Photon Excitations: Abstract

 \section{Abstract}

-Measurements of the phase of two-photon matrix elements are presented for near-resonant two-color ionization of helium.
+Measurements of the phase of two-photon matrix elements are presented for resonant and antiresonant two-color ionization of helium.
 A tunable, narrow-bandwidth, near-infrared (NIR) laser source is used for extreme ultra-violet (XUV) high-harmonic generation (HHG).
-The 15th harmonic of the laser is used within (1+1') XUV+NIR two-photon ionization, and tuned in and out of resonance with members of the 1s$n$p $^1$P$_1$ ($n=3,4,5$) Rydberg series.
-Rapid changes in the phase of the two-photon matrix elements around resonances and at the mid-way point between two resonances are observed, encoding the relative importance of resonant and near-resonant two-color ionization.
+The 15th harmonic of the laser is used within (1+1') XUV+NIR two-photon ionization, and tuned in and out of resonance with members of the 1s$n$p $^1$P$_1$ ($n=3,4,5$) Rydberg series, covering a broad spectral range with high spectral resolution.
+The technique allows to observe characteristic rapid changes in the phase of the two-photon matrix elements around the resonances and, previously unobserved, at the antiresonances between the resonances.
 Similar effects are observed for (1+2') XUV+NIR three-photon ionization.
-The experimental results are compared to a perturbative model and numerical solution of the time-dependent Schrödinger equation (TDSE) in the single active electron (SAE) approximation.
+The experimental results are compared to a perturbative model and to numerical solutions of the time-dependent Schrödinger equation (TDSE) in the single active electron (SAE) approximation, elucidating the origin and dependences of the observed phenomena.